 This document describes how Vue Storefront code versions are released.
-You'll learn how the release process looks like, what are the acceptance criteria, what is our git flow and which branch to use as a stable one.
+You'll learn what the release process looks like, the acceptance criteria, what our git flow looks like, and which branch to use as a stable one.

 How Vue Storefront versions are released

-From version 1.9 we release each of VSF versions in two phases
+From version 1.9, we release each of the VSF versions in two phases:

-- Stabilization phase is the one that ends up with production-ready version.
-During this phase we do only stabilization and bugfixing for previously introduced features.
+- Stabilization phase is the one that ends up with a production-ready version.
+During this phase, we only do stabilization and bug fixing for previously introduced features.
 No new features and API additions are merged.
-PRs from RC version are tested and their API is simplified and/or adjusted according to feedback.
+PRs from the RC version are tested and their API is simplified and/or adjusted according to feedback.

-So assuming next version is 1.x the two-month cycle will look as following:
+Assuming the next version is 1.x, the two-month cycle will look like the following:

 How new features are merged

-During RC features Pull Request with new features after feedback and acceptance are normally merged to
+During the RC phase, features Pull Request with new features after feedback and acceptance are normally merged to the

-After entering the Stabilization Phase we are tagging current develop branch, creating a
+After entering the stabilization phase, we are tagging the current develop branch, creating a

 Release cycle flow